 Golden Gate Bridge Views on the Coastal Trail

-Look for the Land’s End sign at the end of this trail and capture a picture of yourself with it to serve as a souvenir for completing one of the most entrancing city walks anywhere.
+Look for the Land’s End sign at the end of this trail and take a picture of yourself with it as a souvenir for completing one of the most entrancing city walks anywhere.

 Land’s End:The Best Urban Hike in San Francisco